One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Gradient Analysis in MoE

 In MoE, when computing the gradient of an entire layer, if task $A$ selects expert $i$ while task $B$ selects expert $j$ with $i \neq j$, then the gradient of task $B$ on expert $i$ is filled with zero.
 The reason is that expert $i$ is not involved in the forward propagation of task $B$, and thus makes no contribution to its loss; consequently, its gradient during backpropagation should naturally be zero.

-\textbf{Observation 1:} As shown in \Cref{fig:moe_gradient_conflict_exp1}(a), the MoE-based Transformer exhibits fewer gradient conflicts than the MLP counterpart. (b) further shows that introducing MoE reduces gradient conflicts at the layer input, implying that MoE alleviates conflicts in other components to some extent.
-In the encoder, however, the conflict levels of MoE and MLP remain comparable.
-We argue that the main reason is that the encoder extracts general representations, which inherently exhibit fewer gradient conflicts.
+\textbf{Observation 1:} As shown in \Cref{fig:moe_gradient_conflict_exp1} (a), the MoE-based Transformer exhibits fewer gradient conflicts in the MoE layer than its MLP counterpart.
+Furthermore, Figure \Cref{fig:moe_gradient_conflict_exp1} (c) shows that introducing MoE also reduces gradient conflicts at the MoE layer's input, implying that MoE alleviates conflicts in other components to some extent.
+However, at the output of the shared encoder, as depicted in Figure \Cref{fig:moe_gradient_conflict_exp1} (b), the gradient conflict levels for the MoE and MLP models are largely comparable and do not show a significant difference.
+This indicates that the advantage of using MoE in the backbone to mitigate gradient conflicts is primarily localized to the MoE layers themselves and their immediate downstream connections; this effect does not substantially propagate back to the upstream shared encoder.

+We posit that since the encoder functions as a general feature extractor for all tasks, its gradient dynamics are likely dominated by the need to learn common representations, making it less sensitive to architectural changes in downstream modules.